 In your art software, the pasted object will be a vector.
 You probably want it to be normal, editable pixels now, so you need to rasterize it like you would text.
-In Krita, this is done by right clicking the layer, hovering over convert, then clicking “to paint layer”
+In Krita, this you can do this by right-clicking the layer, hovering over convert, then clicking “to paint layer”

 This will give you a single color paint layer, from here you can work as normal.
-Depending on the turn out of the traceing process, you might want to fix some lines, espically if you want to use the paint bucket tool.
+Depending on the turn out of the tracing process, you might want to fix some lines.
+This will probably be necessary to fix holes in the outline if you want to use the paint bucket tool.

-You may want to experiment with the multiple scans → colors option if you want to convert something which was made with color, but has a limited palette.
+You may want to experiment with the multiple scans → colors option if you want to convert something which used color, but has a limited palette.
 It can also be a cool effect anyway, as the output is, uh, well, I’ll just show you:

 Digital Art to Analog Art #